 Michael Kimberly is a senior associate in the Supreme Court & Appellate Group in Mayer Brown’s Washington DC office.
-He has represented parties in more than two dozen cases before the US Supreme Court (including briefing for the parties in six cases on the merits) and a dozen cases before the US Courts of Appeals.
-Michael has argued appeals before the Second, Seventh, and Ninth Circuits and has expertise in a wide range of substantive areas, with particular focus on statutory interpretation, the antitrust laws, and various aspects of constitutional law (primarily the Commerce Clause, Due Process Clause, and First Amendment).
+He has represented parties in more than two dozen cases before the US Supreme Court (including briefing for the parties in six cases on the merits) and dozens more before all twelve US Courts of Appeals.
+Michael has argued appeals before the Second, Sixth, Seventh, and Ninth Circuits.
+Most recently, Michael argued before the Second Circuit in that court’s first en banc rehearing in two years.

 Among the recent successes in which Michael has been involved are Georgia-Pacific West, Inc. v.
 Northwest Environmental Defense Center, 133 S. Ct.
 1326 (2013), an environmental law case in which Michael’s briefing helped persuade the Supreme Court to reverse the Ninth Circuit’s decision requiring logging companies to obtain hundreds of thousands of EPA permits for rainwater runoff from forest roads; In re Volkswagen, Audi Warranty Extension Litigation, 692 F.3d 4 (1st Cir.
 2012), a complex Erie doctrine case in which Michael’s briefing helped convince the First Circuit to overturn a $30 million attorneys’ fee award; and Shaver v.
 Siemens Corp., 670 F.3d 462 (3d Cir.
 2012), an ERISA case involving questions of statutory interpretation that the Third Circuit described as “hyper complicated.”